enkidevs/curriculum/web/styling/styling-iii/border-radius-property-can-use-slash-syntax.md

 ---
 ## Revision

-What syntax can be used with the `border-radius` property for setting the horizontal and vertical radius'? ???
+What syntax can be used with the `border-radius` property for setting the horizontal and vertical radius?

+???

 * slash syntax (/)
 * equal syntax (=)